IS IT SAFE TO TRAVEL TO CABO SAN LUCAS IN 2025?

 With Mexican travel safety always a popular topic, more American travelers are looking at Cabo San Lucas - a resort city on the southern tip of Mexico’s Baja California peninsula - and asking whether it’s safe to travel there.

-Like so many other places south of the border, this popular resort (2 million U.S. visitors in 2022, per Travel Analytics) can be an extremely safe destination for anyone looking for a sun-and-fun getaway – if you’re prudent and exercise some common sense.
+Like so many other places south of the border, this popular resort (2.13 million U.S. visitors in 2022, per the Los Cabos Tourism Observatory) can be an extremely safe destination for anyone looking for a sun-and-fun getaway – if you’re prudent and exercise some common sense.

 SAFE TRAVEL IN MEXICO